Q: There are so many schools in the U.S. How do I decide which schools to apply to?

 Q: Can you work while studying in the United States?

-A: With permission of the International Student Office, international students may work on campus up to 20 hours/week their first year and can apply to work off-campus in subsequent years.
+A: With permission from the International Student Office, international students may work on campus up to 20 hours/week in their first year and can apply to work off-campus in subsequent years.

 Q: Can I transfer to a U.S. university from a university outside of the United States?